weefbellington/screenplay/README.md

 2. The `Components` are notified of teardown
 3. The `Scene` removes its View, which is detached from the parent ViewGroup

-#####2.3 An example scene
+#####3.3 An example scene

 The following is an example scene, which extends the `StandardScene` class.
 If your application is doing the normal thing and inflating views from XML, the StandardScene is the base class you should extend.
 Internally, the StandardScene uses Flow's [Layouts.createView()](https://github.com/square/flow/blob/master/flow/src/main/java/flow/Layouts.java) to create the View in the `Scene#setUp` method.
-The scene includes a `DrawerLockingComponent `, which locks the navigation drawer while the dialog is active.
-Although this particular scene only has a single Component, it is easy to include multiple components in a scene.
+The `@Layout` annotation defines what view will be inflated by this method.

 ```java
 @Layout(R.layout.dialog_scene)